 - You must be a residential internet customer of Alberta and British Columbia within a Shaw mobile coverage area.

 - You can buy one of their own phones or you can bring your own phone to Shaw that is compatible with their current network.
-(For this reason, I have no option but to buy a new phone Samsung A71 that is compatible with their network)
+(For this reason, I have no option but to buy a new phone an opted for Samsung A71 that is compatible with their network)

 - A one time non-refundable connection fee of $35 applies.